glecchi/CSQLQueryExpress/README.md

 - **TSQL Syntax Familiarity:** Write C# code that mirrors TSQL syntax, making it easier for developers familiar with TSQL.
 - **Dynamic Code Compilation:** Compile TSQL expressions dynamically within your C# applications, enhancing flexibility and reducing the need for pre-defined static queries.
 - **Comprehensive TSQL Support:** Support for a wide range of TSQL commands and expressions, ensuring compatibility with various database operations and scenarios.
-- **Seamless Integration:** Easily integrate SQLQueryBuilder into your existing C# projects with minimal configuration, enabling rapid development and deployment.
+- **Seamless Integration:** Easily integrate CSQLQueryExpress into your existing C# projects with minimal configuration, enabling rapid development and deployment.
-- **Documentation:** Examples to help you get started quickly and make the most of SQLQueryBuilder's capabilities.
+- **Documentation:** Examples to help you get started quickly and make the most of CSQLQueryExpress's capabilities.
 - **Database Scaffolding Tool:** Automatically generate database schema and compile the corresponding data model in C#, simplifying database integration and development.
 - **Test Client:** A dedicated test client for writing and executing queries using Dapper, facilitating quick and easy query testing and validation.